bhagya777/SurvivalAnalysis/README.md

 Analyzing Survival data from the accident using python and sqlite3 and vizualizing the data using Matplotlib library and Numpy.

-Note : The program is written in Pyrhon 3.10
+Note : The program is written in Python 3.10

 The data of survival from titanic accident is given in file-'TitanicSurvival.csv'.
 You should install the SQLite browser to view and modify the databases from: